MattiasHognas/NetLab/README.md

-# Project
+# What is this?

-Shared drawing microservice
+This is a shared whiteboard app.
+It's built in a strictly separated microservice architecture.

 ## Tools